 As many of my readers may know, depression is a topic that sits close to my heart because I’ve suffered from this debilitating disorder in the past.
 The first time was when I was an adolescent (from about ages 16-20) yet was never properly diagnosed due to lack of education and resources.
 The second bout of depression occurred after the birth of my second baby, which I write about extensively here.

 The upside is that there are various treatments available and healthy ways to manage depression for anyone who is affected.
-The downside is that there are still millions of people suffering from depression and suicide remains to be the second-leading cause of death for college students*.
+However, the downside is that there are still millions of people suffering from depression.
+Suicide remains to be the second-leading cause of death for college students*.

 Common risk factors for suicide include the following: